 This project prompted us to design for social change.
-We were required to pick a problem at a global or personal scale, and design a solution or an awareness campaign for it.
-I worked with two other students, Yu Tim Candy Wang and Tanya Agarwal on the issue of overwork.
-We recognized that the cause for overwork was a personal and situational phenomenon — therefore it was improbable to suggest a solution that most of the population was already aware of.
+I worked with Yu Tim Candy Wang and Tanya Agarwal on the issue of overwork.
+We recognized that the cause for overwork was a situational phenomenon — therefore it was improbable to suggest a solution that most of the population was already aware of.

 Fill in the blank, write, talk, say and complain.

 We begun by narrowing down the audience to the graphic design community at RISD.
 We decided to start with a survey and gather more specific information directly from our audience.
 All responses were displayed on the walls of both elevators.
 The audience was thus made aware of the conversation we had sparked within the community.